Skip to content

 The outdoor desert agility field at Cave Creek set with blue jumps and weave poles as a dog works the course.

 Family-owned since 1997.
 70,000+ dogs trained.
-4.8 stars across roughly 2,000 reviews.
+4.8 stars across 2,000+ reviews.
 Two Arizona campuses, Scottsdale and Cave Creek.
+Transparent pricing on every program.

-See transparent pricing Read the reviews Take the PD360 assessment, no judgment
+Read the Reviews Take the PD360 Assessment

 EQUIPMENT AND TRACKS